inhouseproduce/arduino-esp32/README.md

-    boot.py: Src code initializing pins and libraries to be run in main.py main.py: Src code for getting and sending data received from running  commands from sht31.py sht31.py: Python library code running and automating all data gathering in SHT31 run.sh: sudo pip install all necessary tools for the code and debugging
+    boot.py: Src code initializing pins and libraries to be run in main.py main.py: Src code for getting and sending data received from running  commands from sht31.py sht31.py: Python library code running and automating all data gathering in SHT31 run.sh: pip installs all necessary tools for the code and debugging
+    Makefile: Simple makefile to run commands of above files and make everything easier

+### Makefile Commands
+    make: Runs put and then run on given PORT make run: Runs main.py on given PORT make put: Copies boot.py, main.py, and sht31.py to the ESP8266 make clean: Removes all files from ESP8266 make install: Runs run.sh
+    make flash: Runs erase_fl, then write_fl
+    make erase_fl: Erases and clears flash at PORT so it can be written again make write_fl: Writes flash to PORT with given BINFILE